Digital Humanities

 Some projects I’ve developed (or am developing):

 In my own research, I do a lot of visualization of spatial and social networks in medieval Ireland.
 You can find some of my mapping work on Sites of Negotiation, a landing page for my projects that touch on spatial history.
-In particular, I’ve been working extensively this summer on Submission Strategies: The Irish Submissions to Richard II, 1395, a project that visualizes transnational social networks in fourteenth-century Ireland.
+This year, I’m working on a project (funded by a STEP grant from SIUE) that’s visualizing spatial and social networks in early modern Irish legal records.
+Those networks will help reveal strategies of negotiation developed and employed by the Irish aristocracy in the face of an increasingly hostile Tudor and Stuart state.

 There’s always a lot going on in IRIS, and I’m actively working on many projects.
 Here are a few that I’m especially excited about: